github-aws-runners/terraform-aws-github-runner/docs/modules/internal/compute-provider-refactor.md

 | `runner-stack/ssm-housekeeper` | Parameter Store cleanup Lambda, schedule, logging, and IAM resources. |
 | `compute-providers/<provider>` | Provider-specific resources, runner-role policy requirements, and the IAM and environment-variable fragments consumed by the common control plane. |

-The EC2 provider currently owns the instance profile, launch template, security group, AMI and bootstrap parameters, runner log groups, EC2 policy statements, and EC2 Lambda environment variables.
-EC2 is the only implemented Terraform compute provider today.
+The EC2 provider owns the instance profile, launch template, security group, AMI and bootstrap parameters, runner log groups, EC2 policy statements, and EC2 Lambda environment variables.
+The MicroVM provider owns the Lambda MicroVM runtime configuration, execution-role policy, and MicroVM Lambda environment variables.
+Terraform does not manage MicroVM lifecycle resources directly; the runtime control plane creates and terminates MicroVM runners.

 The modules below `runner-stack` are internal implementation boundaries, not standalone public modules.
 Callers opt into the experimental interface through `experimental.multi_runner_config_v2`; `multi-runner` calls `runner-stack`, which composes the internal modules.
 Their direct input and output contracts may change while v2 remains experimental.

 `runner-stack` selects a compute provider from the single populated typed block under `compute_provider`.
-For example, `compute_provider = { ec2 = { ... } }` selects EC2; there is no separate `type` input that can disagree with the populated block.
+For example, `compute_provider = { ec2 = { ... } }` selects EC2 and `compute_provider = { microvm = { ... } }` selects MicroVM; there is no separate `type` input that can disagree with the populated block.
 Exactly one provider block must be populated, and its presence must be known during planning because it determines the module graph.
-The stack passes `compute_provider.ec2` to the EC2 module as one nested `config` object.
+The stack passes `compute_provider.<provider>` to the selected provider module as one nested `config` object.
 It also passes the provider-neutral `runner`, `github`, `ssm`, and `observability` objects without expanding them back into prefixed scalar inputs.
 This keeps ownership visible at the module boundary and gives future compute providers an equivalent contract to implement.

 The common stack creates or selects the runner IAM role and owns the role trust relationship.
 The selected provider returns a single nested contract containing `policies.runner`, `policies.scale_up`, `policies.scale_down`, and `policies.pool`, along with component environment variables and provider resources.
 The common stack attaches those permission documents to the roles owned by the corresponding common components.
 A provider never creates or attaches a common IAM role.